Extract OSM data with QuickOSM plugin

 4 In the dialogue box that opens, you can choose which attributes to query and download, as well as the geographic extent to query and download from.

 The extent you choose will depend on what OSM data you’re downloading.
-For instance, if you’re downloading buildings or roads, you definitely don’t want to download data for the whole world as this will cause your computer to crash.
+For instance, if you’re downloading buildings or roads, you definitely don’t want to download data for the whole world as this will cause your computer to crash immediately.
 Set your extent to your research area.
-You can set the extent to a layer from your project, or draw the extent yourself on the map canvas.
-In today’s workship, we will download OSM data on artwork, specifically murals, within the extent of Vancouver’s shoreline.
+You can draw the extent on the map canvas yourself or, conveniently, you can set the extent to a layer from your project.
+In today’s workship, we will download OSM data on public artwork, specifically murals, within the extent of Vancouver’s shoreline.
 So, input the relevant parameters:

 6 Open the attribute table of this temporary file to see what’s been extracted.